henryyuhsiufeng/NotesOnOS/EXAM_1_NOTES/E1_NOTES_2.md

 ## Threads and Too much M I L K !
 2-5-20
 - Threads

+    - Share and communicate through glbal and static data, share the heap, each has its own stack and full use of the registers
+    - Nire threads can be creates using either system calls (kernel threads) or libraries (user threads)
     - Differences from processes
         - Processes
             - A process is the abstraction used by the OS to manage resources and provide protection